www.rockingscots.co.uk

 Mooning

-Tear Gas seem to have had a fondness for this past-time.
+Tear Gas seem to have had a fondness for this pass-time.
 We'd certainly never

 seen anyone else do it before - though of course we may have had a sheltered up

-bringing.
 Example one - the Bobby Jones ballroom in Ayr.
-A fire alarm or
+A fire alarm or phoned

-phoned in bomb threat had resulted in thousands of dance-goers crowded outside
+in bomb threat had resulted in thousands of dance-goers crowded outside in the

-in the main street.
-Looking up to the first floor dressing rooms the crowd was
+main street.
+Looking up to the first floor dressing rooms the crowd was treated

-treated to the sight of several bare arses protruding from the windows.
-They got
+to the sight of several bare arses protruding from the windows.
+They got banned

-banned of course.
-Pleasure-ama seem to have banned every decent band at one time
+Pleasure-ama seem to have banned every decent band at one time or

-or another.
-Example two - The Ayrshire band 'Dusty Hut' are coming back from a
+Example two - The Ayrshire band 'Dusty Hut' are coming back from a gig

 overtaken at dangerously high speed by the Tear Gas van replete with naked bums